 If there’s one thing I hope 3blue1brown videos do, it’s to inspire people to spend more time playing with and learning about math.
-Below are a few selected resources which I’d recommend should you find yourself so inspired.
+In a separate post, I lay out some recommendations for books on math which I've personally enjoyed.
+Here I thought I'd list some of the other places online you might enjoy exploring, should you find yourself with an itch for more math.

 Passive consumption, say by watching videos or reading books, is certainly the lowest friction way to expose yourself to new math.
-But if you care about long-term retention, or gaining a deeper knowledge of the topics you come across, there really is no substitute for practice.
-So before getting to other YouTube channels you might enjoy, here are a few places you can go to be more active about the learning.
+But if you care about long-term retention and deeper understanding, there really is no substitute for practice.
+So before getting to other YouTube channels and books you might enjoy, here are a few places you can go to learn more actively.

 For building up your fundamentals, say starting with algebra, take a look at Khan Academy.
 They are probably most famous for the videos Sal does, but arguably the site is most valuable as a source of problems you can drill on, starting from the very basics if necessary.
 I may be biased, though, given that I used to work there!